zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/transportserver-resource.md

   protocol: UDP
 ```

-{{% table %}}
+{{<bootstrap-table "table table-striped table-bordered table-responsive">}}
 |Field | Description | Type | Required |
 | ---| ---| ---| --- |
 |``name`` | The name of the listener. | ``string`` | Yes |
 |``protocol`` | The protocol of the listener. | ``string`` | Yes |
-{{% /table %}}
+{{</bootstrap-table>}}

 ### TLS

 The tls field defines TLS configuration for a TransportServer.
-Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - the Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
+Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - NGINX Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
 An example configuration is shown below:

 ```yaml
 secret: cafe-secret
 ```

-{{% table %}}
+{{<bootstrap-table "table table-striped table-bordered table-responsive">}}
 |Field | Description | Type | Required |
 | ---| ---| ---| --- |
 |``secret`` | The name of a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the TransportServer.
 The secret must be of the type ``kubernetes.io/tls`` and contain keys named ``tls.crt`` and ``tls.key`` that contain the certificate and private key as described [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls). | ``string`` | No |
-{{% /table %}}
+{{</bootstrap-table>}}

 ### Upstream